laggycomputer/lcsg-problemsets/lcsg03.typ

 Notice each vertex/node is assigned a value.
 This is a feature of some graphs you will see in problems, but not others.
-Just remember that two nodes with the same value are not necessarily equivalent.
+Just remember that two nodes with the same value are not necessarily the same node.

 #problem_box(solution: [
     This is a doubly linked list.